tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ticket_age_add
 : A randomly generated 32-bit value that is used to obscure the age of the ticket that the client includes in the "early_data" extension.
-The actual ticket age is added to this value modulo 2^32 to obtain the value that is transmitted by the client.
+The client-side ticket age is added to this value modulo 2^32 to obtain the value that is transmitted by the client.
 {:br }